thumperward/HydroThunder-TimeTool/README.md

 ## Roadmap

 * More documentation of hidden data
-* Provide exmaples of data
+* Provide examples of data
 * Determine how data validity check is done and impliment it for modified scores